AndrewCRMartin/recordipcam/README.md

 - outputDir - The directory where you will store the recordings
 - username  - The username for accessing the camera
-- password  - The password for accessing the camer
+- password  - The password for accessing the camera
-# Specify either the IP address or the MAC address of the camera
 - ip        - The IP address of the camera.
 Alternatively you can specify the MAC address
 - mac       - The MAC address of the camera.
 This is better if IP